Chain¶

 A fan-in entry rides on a specific child in the children: list

-under one chain).
-Each child entry may carry two optional fields:
+children under a single chain.
+Each child entry may carry two

 fan_in: true— declares the N:1 inversion for THIS child.
 Defaultfalse(every bare-Identifier child stays byte-equivalent).
-Validator C8a requires the child to resolve to a TransferTemplate whenfan_in=true(rail-as-child fan-in is undefined per gap doc §2 footnote — close that door at load time).expected_parent_count: N(optional, int ≥2) — the contract strength.
+Validator C8a requires the child to resolve to a TransferTemplate whenfan_in=true(rail-as-child fan-in is undefined, so the loader closes that door at load time).expected_parent_count: N(optional, int ≥2) — the contract strength.
 When set, the L1 matview flags batches whereparent_count != expected(kind'missing'for too few,'extra'for too many).
 When unset (variable-batch flows where N varies per firing), the L1 matview falls back to orphan-only detection: flags batches withparent_count < 2(kind'orphan').
 Validator C8c requires ≥2 when set (a 1-parent fan-in is degenerate — it's just a 1:1 chain).
 Validator C8b requires the field to be unset whenfan_in=false(the field carries meaning only under fan-in).

 YAML shape — a bare child (no flags) lowers to defaults: